dangeloandrea14/ICLR_benchmark_anon/README.md

 **Please note!** The configurations were tested in a CUDA environment.
 Compatibility with other envs is not ensured.

+To run all experiments, you can run the appropriate file:

+`./reproduce.sh`

 ## Quick Example

 In order to run a quick test run on a small portion of CIFAR100 and a small portion of unlearners, you can run: